Art of Magnificent Jewelry

 (Firing temperature 800°C. 5-10 firing procedures)

-Meticulous work on exclusive hot enamel jewelry piece takes a whole day.
+Meticulous work on exclusive fire enamel jewelry piece takes a whole day.
 But the final result is definitely worth waiting.

 This is what makes Namfleg unique among all other jewelry manufacturers – mechanization is completely eliminated and all operations are done entirely by hand.